ashrae27/scripts/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?
-- Main advantage configuration with Ansible helps with the representation of Infrastructure as code (IAC)
+- The main advantage of configuration with Ansible is that it helps with the representation of Infrastructure as Code (IAC).

 The playbook implements the following tasks:
 - Create a new vNet in Azure with the same resource group